-Dr. CN Badanasinghe - Lecturer MBBS (Sri J'pura), Dip.
+Dr CN Badanasinghe - Senior Lecturer II MBBS (Sri J'pura), Dip.
 Med.
 Micro (C'bo), MD(C'bo)

 The major teaching commitment of the department is to the Microbiology course for the third year undergraduate medical students.
 The Department has a large, well-equipped teaching laboratory with about 50 bench places.
-The department is recognized as a training site for the Diploma and MD in Medical Microbiology programmes conducted by the PGIM, University of Colombo, and senior academic staff members are visiting lecturers on these courses.
+The department is recognized as a training site for the Diploma and MD in Medical Microbiology programmes conducted by the PGIM, University of Colombo, and senior academic staff members are resource persons in these courses.